Coronavirus a pandemic: What does that mean and what changes now

 What is a pandemic

-The US Centers for Disease Control and Prevention defines a pandemic as "an epidemic that has spread over several countries or continents, usually affecting a large number of people."
+The US Centers for Disease Control and Prevention a pandemic refers to an epidemic that has spread over several countries or continents and usually affects a large number of people.

-Thus, the 'pandemic' status has to do more with the spread of the disease, than its severity.
+The word 'pandemic' may be scary but its status has to do more with the spread of the disease, than its severity.
+It generally just refers to how many parts of the world are dealing with an elevated risk of the disease.

 According to the WHO, Pandemic is not a word to use lightly or carelessly.
 It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.